vvzhukov/vvzhukov.github.io/_posts/2024-05-15-Optimal_Variance.md

 ## 5. Results

-Based on the results we may conclude that optimized method std_dev_one_loop() have reasonable precision ±10^3 on thousands of records, high precision ±10^6 on million records and extremely high precision on billion records.
+Based on the results we may conclude that optimized method *std_dev_one_loop()* have reasonable precision **±1E-3** on thousands of records, high precision **±1E-06** on million records and extremely high precision **±1E-08** or higher on billion records.
 The worst preciesion was registered for the Poisson and Chi-Squared destribution.
 Outliers did not impact the accuracy.
 Also in this post we have not studied the large numbers impact (our max outlier was 4SD from mean).
 That could be a major limitation for the described technique and we might come back to this problem to study it more.